NSO-developer/nso-gitbook/development/core-concepts/nso-virtual-machines/nso-java-vm.md

 ## The NSO Java VM Timeouts <a href="#d5e1406" id="d5e1406"></a>

-The section `/ncs-config/japi` in `ncs.conf` contains a number of very important timeouts.
+The section `/ncs-config/api` in `ncs.conf` contains a number of very important timeouts.
 See `$NCS_DIR/src/ncs/ncs_config/tailf-ncs-config.yang` and [ncs.conf(5)](https://developer.cisco.com/docs/nso-guides-6.1/#!ncs-man-pages-volume-5/man.5.ncs.conf) in Manual Pages for details.

 * `new-session-timeout` controls how long NSO will wait for the NSO Java VM to respond to a new session.
 * `query-timeout` controls how long NSO will wait for the NSO Java VM to respond to a request to get data.
 * `connect-timeout` controls how long NSO will wait for the NSO Java VM to initialize a DP connection after the initial socket connect.
+* `action-timeout` controls how long NSO will wait for the NSO Java VM to respond to an action request callback.

-Whenever any of these timeouts trigger, NSO will close the sockets from NSO to the NSO Java VM.
+For `new-session-timeout`, `query-timeout`, and `connect-timeout`, whenever any of these timeouts trigger, NSO will close the sockets from NSO to the NSO Java VM.
 The NSO Java VM will detect the socket close and exit.

+For `action-timeout`, whenever this timeout triggers, NSO will close only the sockets from NSO Java VM to the clients without exiting the Java VM.

 If NSO is configured to start (and restart) the NSO Java VM, the NSO Java VM will be automatically restarted.
 If the NSO Java VM is started by some external entity, if it runs within an application server, it is up to that entity to restart the NSO Java VM.

 ## Debugging Startup <a href="#ug.javavm.debug" id="ug.javavm.debug"></a>